Walk-In Laboratory Services in Cromwell, Ellington, Unionville, East Haven, Oxford, and Newington CT

 • Liver Panel

-For glucose and cholesterol tests, unless your doctor tells you otherwise, you must fast for at least 8 hours prior to having your blood drawn.
+For glucose and cholesterol tests, unless your doctor tells you otherwise, you must fast for at least 8 hours before having your blood drawn.
 Fasting means no consumption of food or drink, except water.
 You may resume your regular diet after your blood is drawn.

 Before your blood test, drink plenty of water.
 This helps keep your blood pressure from dropping.
 A drop in blood pressure is the leading cause of fainting and dizziness during a blood test.
 Because they act as a diuretic and cause your body to expel water, avoid alcohol, coffee, or other caffeinated drinks before your test.